mahil4711/fiat_vehicle_mqtt/README.md

 # fiat_vehicle_mqtt
 Access Fiat vehicle data and send it periodically to an MQTT broker.
+Send command requests (e.g. lock/unlock the door) to your car.

 ## Sources
 This software is based on [api.php](https://github.com/schmidmuc/fiat_vehicle/blob/main/api.php) from https://github.com/schmidmuc/fiat_vehicle with some small adjustments.